Close Menu

 Use a Minimalist Alcohol Stove

 Not ready to leave fire and warmth behind?
+We get it.
 Search the recycling bin for another option and turn a soda can or cat food can into a mini stove.
-(Instructions to make ultralight alcohol stoves are available at pages like thesodacanstove.com and andrewskurka.com.)
+(Instructions to make ultralight alcohol stoves are available at pages like The Soda Can Stove and Andrew Skurka.)

-You can purchase these simple stoves for about $15 as an alternative to making them yourself, including stoves like the Toaks Siphon at REI and the Trangia Spirit.
+You can purchase these simple stoves for about $30 as an alternative to making them yourself, including stoves like the TOAKS Siphon at REI and the Trangia Spirit.

 Backpacking Stove